FBruzzesi/anyschema/README.md

 uv pip install "anyschema[sqlalchemy]"
 ```

-To allow interoperability with Pydantic models or SQLAlchemy tables.
+To allow interoperability with attrs classes, Pydantic models or SQLAlchemy tables.

 ## When to use `anyschema`